Hombres G: A break, the second film, and the fourth album (1988)

-An evolving sound and a farewell (1989-1992)
+An evolving sound and a farewell (1989–1992)

 Voy a pasármelo bien (I'm Going to Have A Good Time) was released in 1989.
 The group felt less pressured when composing songs for the album and their music showed a departure from the adolescent concerns of their previous works.
 Their image began to reflect a more adult world.
 The album continued the group's pop rock sound, but showed new influences.
 The song "Aprendiendo a caer", made use of bossa nova and "Madrid, Madrid" has been compared to Frank Sinatra's music.
 The group toured both sides of the Atlantic with a new perspective.

 Hombres G recorded Ésta es tu vida (This Is Your Life) in the summer of 1990 in Madrid and London.
 Their sixth studio album contained more profound lyrics and a more sophisticated sound; it featured music performed by the London Symphony Orchestra.
 During this period Summers and Mezquita composed several songs for artist Luz Casal, including the ballad Te Dejé Marchar.

 That same year, Dani Mezquita married Elena Portables.
 On January 18, 1992, Summers married his longtime girlfriend, Marta Madruga.

 Hombres G bid farewell on May 20, 1992, with their seventh album, Historia del bikini (History of the Bikini).
 Production was completed by Colin Fairley, whose experience included working with artists Elvis Costello and Nick Lowe.

-Hiatus (1992-2002)
+Hiatus (1992–2002)

-Following the release of their seventh album were various compilation records such as Los singles 1984-1993 and Las Baladas, but they never offered new material.
+Following the release of their seventh album were various compilation records such as Los singles 1984–1993 and Las Baladas, but they never offered new material.

 Over the following years, all members of the group remained involved in music.
 Summers pursued a solo career, touring Spain and the Americas and releasing four albums.
 Manuel Summers died before the release of David Summers; as a result, the album was dedicated to him.
 Rafa performed with other musicians and participated in the first album by Ella Baila Sola.
 He also formed a group called "Rafa & Co." who released a self-titled album in 1996.
 Dani became a marketing director for the record company DRO East West.
 Javier cared for his Pop'n'Roll bar in Madrid, playing drums now and then for the groups he invited to perform.

-Career comeback and tributes (2002-2004)
+Career comeback and tributes (2002–2004)

 After their extended break, Hombres G returned with new material.
 In 2002 they released Peligrosamente Juntos (Dangerously together), an album that included hits, demos, and five new songs.
 The version released in America contained the new songs Lo noto and En otro mundo.
-The European version contained the mentioned songs and also contained Intimidad, No te escaparas and Te vi.
+The European version contained the mentioned songs and also contained Intimidad, No te escaparás and Te vi.